 Elizabeth Hedges, MD

-Basic science and translational research focusing on adoptive cell therapy in epithelial malignancies as well as clinical trials with the application of adoptive cell therapy in phase I and phase II trials.
+Immunotherapy and Surgical Oncology Research Fellow at the National Cancer Institute, Surgery Branch focused on basic science and translational research on adoptive cell therapy in epithelial malignancies as well as clinical trials with the application of adoptive cell therapy in phase 1 and trials.

 Anthony Loria, MD